 On and effective March 1, 2016, Mr. Xiangqian Li resigned as Chairman, director, Chief Executive Officer, President and Secretary of the Company.
 On the same date, the Board of Directors of the Company appointed Mr. Yunfei Li as Chairman, Chief Executive Officer, President and Secretary of the Company.
 On March 4, 2016, Mr. Xiangqian Li transferred 3,000,000 shares to Mr. Yunfei Li for a price of \$2.4 per share.
-After the share transfer, Mr. Yunfei Li held 3,000,000 shares or 17.3% and Mr. Xiangqian Li held 757,502 shares at 4.4% of the Company's outstanding stock, respectively.
-As of December 31, 2016, Mr. Yunfei Li held 3,007,500 shares or 15.3% and Mr. Xiangqian Li held 257,502 shares or 1.3% of the Company's outstanding stock, respectively.
+After the share transfer, Mr. Yunfei Li held 3,000,000 shares or 17.3% and Mr. Xiangqian Li held 760,557 shares at 4.4% of the Company's outstanding stock, respectively.
+As of March 31, 2017, Mr. Yunfei Li held 3,035,000 shares or 15.4% of the Company's outstanding stock and Mr. Xiangqian Li held none of the Company's share.

-The Company had a working capital deficiency, accumulated deficit from recurring net losses and short-term debt obligations as of September 30, 2016 and December 31, 2016.
+The Company had a working capital deficiency, accumulated deficit from recurring net losses and short-term debt obligations as of December 31, 2016 and March 31, 2017.
 These factors raise substantial doubts about the Company's ability to continue as a going concern.